achenxu/HashtagCounter/README.md

 This is a project using mas Fibonacci heap to find the n most popular hashtags appeared on social media.

-UF COP 5536 Fall 2016 Programming Project
+UF COP 5536 Advanced Data Structures Fall 2016 Programming Project

 ##Description